My pass rate is currently well above the Inverness average. I am very pleased with this result and I would love for this to stay.

-Passing your driving test is purely based on your skill behind driving a car.
-You need to prove to an examiner that you are responsible and safe behind the wheel.
+Passing your driving test is purely based on your safety behind the wheel.
+You need to prove to an examiner that you are responsible and making good decisions whilst driving.
 There is no minimum or maximum amount of hours or driving lessons you need to do before taking your test.

-Some people have experience navigating the roads on a cycle bike or motorbike so may be familiar with lanes, gear changes and biting points.
+Some people have experience navigating the roads as a cyclist or on a motorbike so may be familiar with lanes, gear changes and biting points.
 Others will be coming into a car for the first time.

 My driving lessons follow a curriculum that changes according to your needs.
 So we will stay less focused on the things you already can do during driving lessons and more focused on the areas that need improving.
 This way during driving lessons we can make faster progress and reduce the need for more driving lessons.

 Unfortunately we do not currently offer driving lessons outside of the Inverness area.
+Lots of areas outside Inverness do not provide a big enough challenge for the type of driving you will experience on a test in Inverness.
 We will gladly pick you up from a local bus or train station though if you would like to have driving lessons with us.

 Yes you can.
 The driving instructor you are currently with probably knows the areas you need to work on best so it often makes sense staying with the driving instructor you currently have.
 However, if you need to change driving instructors for any reason, you can swap to another driving instructor.
 You may loose out on prepaid block bookings though so watch out for this.